guaix-ucm/megaradrp/doc/images.rst

   ``MAP``            Image                Number of pixels used to compute the bias level
   ===============    =======   ========   =======================

-Master bias frames are represented by :class:`~emir.dataproducts.MasterBias`.
+Master bias frames are represented by :class:`~megaradrp.dataproducts.MasterBias`.

 Master Dark frames
 ******************

-Master dark frames are produced by the recipe :class:`~emir.recipes.DarkRecipe`.
+Master dark frames are produced by the recipe :class:`~megaradrp.recipes.DarkRecipe`.
 Each dark frame is a multiextension FITS file with the following extensions.

   ===============    =======   ========   =======================